https://invisible-island.net/ncurses/man/

 mousemask

-o The function returns an updated copy of newmask to indicate which
+o The function returns an updated copy of new-mask indicating which

 of the specified mouse events can be reported.

-If the screen has not been initialized, or if the terminal does not
+If the screen is not initialized, or the terminal interface does

-with the previous value of the current screen's mouse event mask.
+value of the screen's mouse event mask there.

 As a side effect, setting a zero mouse mask may turn off the mouse

-pointer; setting a nonzero mask may turn it on.
-Whether this happens
+cursor; setting a nonzero mask may turn it on.
+Whether this happens is

 Mouse Events